Mor-analyze/AdventureWorks-database/README.md

    <img width="242" height="73" alt="Screenshot 2025-11-04 064036" src="https://github.com/user-attachments/assets/003dda5e-9f71-4034-a2a0-c3bb92c42127" />

-    - What are the most profitable customer segments?
+    - What are the most profitable Territories?
    ``` sql
     select st.name As Territory,
     st.countryregioncode as TerritoryCode,